 Bed positioning is important for healthy chi in the bedroom.
 Making the right choice for the placement of your bed will ensure a restorative night's sleep.
 The average person spends many hours in the bedroom, sleeping only accounts for six to eight of those hours.
 Your bedroom should be a sanctuary from the world especially when you're asleep.
 This is the time when you're most vulnerable, so make sure your bed placement minimizes this vulnerability.

 Ideal Feng Shui Bed Placement

 Since sleep is vital to good health, the position of your bed is paramount to achieving optimum sleep.
-Chi energy enters and leave a room through windows and doors.
+Chi energy enters and leaves a room through windows and doors.
 You want to stay out of this pathway when you sleep.
 You especially don't want your bed facing the door.
 Another consideration is logical since you're vulnerable when you're asleep.
 You can minimize vulnerability with good bed placement.
 Your bedroom should offer you protection and safety.
 You should be able to rest without fear and worry of interruptions and noise.
 To accomplish this, you need to place your bed in the optimum position.

 - Place the bed away from the entry door.
 This prevents chi energy from rushing over you while you sleep.